ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/how-to-3.md

 If a device supports the extension, it does not mean that it also supports fixed-rate compression of images.
 The extension may still be used to verify if the images use default (lossless) compression.

-Before compressing a `VkImage`, you need to use the extension to query if such an image (given its format and usage properties) supports fixed-rate compression, as shown in the next step.
+Before compressing a `VkImage`, you need to use the extension to query if any given image - with its particular format and usage properties - supports fixed-rate compression, as shown in the next step.